doubleirish/OSCON_2015/README.md

         Fast and scalable analysis of big data has become a critical competitive advantage for companies.
 There are open source tools like Apache Hadoop and Apache Spark that are providing opportunities for companies to solve these big data problems in a scalable way.
 Platforms like these have become the foundation of the big data analysis movement.

+        > Conor - analytics are expensive when using graph databases at scale. so mazerunner can be used to export a subsection of the graph via an ETL to apache spark to speed up analysis. [http://www.kennybastani.com/](http://www.kennybastani.com/)

     *   00:28:15 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

     *   ### Solr for data science - Grant Ingersoll (Lucidworks)

         Search engine technology is rapidly evolving from keyword-based lookups, to a highly sophisticated ranking engine capable of incorporating many different features across complex data types.
 With the latest changes in Solr and Lucene, it is now possible to ask more interesting questions of multi-structured content than ever before, making them indispensable tools in the data science toolbox.

+        > Conor intro how to get started with solr e.g loading data into solr and then exploring the data via solr, logstache(open source splunk) and kibana , [slides](http://www.slideshare.net/gsingers/solr-for-data-science) , [code lab](https://github.com/LucidWorks/solr-for-datascience)

     *   00:44:46 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)